reactteach/ReactTeachBack/index.md

-## Welcome to Gandalf-Teachback Session
+## Welcome to React-Teachback Session

 Follow the instructions to create your first react applicaiton.